 My co-edited volume (with Erin Hannah and James Scott) Expert Knowledge in Global Trade (Routledge 2016) investigates the role of experts in generating, disseminating and legitimating knowledge about the possibilities of trade to work for global development.

 I am a member of the editorial boards of Globalizations and of Contemporary Politics and of the international advisory board of the Studies in the Political Economy of Public Policy series of Palgrave Macmillan.
-I am a member of the experts network of the International Centre for Trade and Sustainable Development in Geneva and a research fellow with the African Centre for Trade Integration and Development in Dakar.
+I am a member of the Gender Research Hub of the Word Trade Organization and a research fellow with the African Centre for Trade Integration and Development in Dakar.

 I have provided expert testimony to trade policy-makers in the UK, Canada and Sub-Saharan Africa.
 I have advised civil society organisations working on trade issues in the UK, Australia, Germany and Finland.
-I have appeared on BBC World Service Radio's 2018 documentary "The Great Unravelling" in episode 4 (Trump and Trade) and episode 5 (Trade and China).
+I have appeared on BBC World Service Radio's 2018 documentary "The Great Unravelling" in episode 4 (Trump and Trade) and episode 5 (Trade and China) and have commented on the EU-UK trade deal on BBC Radio Manchester.